Restaurants and Bars

 Place Proper Bins and Signage

 People only take 2-3 seconds to decide which bin they should place an item.
 Collection bins must be conveniently located, with three options available.
-The bins should be next to each other or in a system: landfill, compost and recycling.
-They must be properly color-coded with easy-to-interpret signage and may vary depending upon whether they're in the kitchen or dining area.
+The bins should be next to each other or in a system: landfill, compost, and recycling.
+They must be properly color-coded with easy-to-interpret signage and may vary depending on whether they're in the kitchen or dining area.
 See our guide for equipment and labels.

 Educate, Educate, Educate (Education is Key)

 To make the program work, regular employee education about the proper procedures and requirements for waste reduction, recycling and composting at your restaurant are necessary.
 Have pop quizzes at staff meetings.
 Include details in employee newsletters.
 Host a speaker.
-Make it a part of your staff interviews, on-boarding and review processes.
+Make it a part of your staff interviews, on-boarding, and review processes.

 Choose a Champion